data-science-ucsb/ds-website/careerfair.md

 Data Science UCSB and the Department of Statistics and Applied Probability are proud to present the first Data Science Career Fair at UC Santa Barbara.

 ## How it Works
+* 11-11:45am - Company Introductions
+* 11:55-12:25pm - Info Session Rotation #1
+* 12:30-1pm - Info Session Rotation #2
+* 1-1:30pm - Break
+* 1:30-3 - 10 minute 1:1s, by appointment only

+After compny introductions, students will have the opportunity to attend info sessions for two companies of their choice.
+This will be a time for students to learn more about the company, open roles, and ask any questions.
+After a short lunch break, the career fair will conclude with 10-minute 1:1 sessions for students and company representatives to meet.

 ## For Students